mikecamara/mooosic/README.md

 After generating the documentation, uninstall the better-docs package to avoid conflicts with the latest React version.

+## Note on Playing Songs

+Per the challenge instructions, it was suggested not to play subsequent songs automatically upon selection.
+However, based on the user experience of popular music players such as Spotify and YouTube, we have implemented an alternative approach:

+When a user clicks on a song, it starts playing, and the song appears in the media player.
+If a user clicks another song or the same song again, it will simply start playing, and the user can pause and play as desired.

+We believe this approach provides a better user experience, as it mirrors the functionality of widely used music players.
+The company has reviewed and approved this implementation.

 ## Known Issues and Limitations

 - When a song ends, the app does not automatically play the next song.
 - No advanced media controls (seeking, skipping, or volume control) are implemented.
 - After a song is stopped, you cannot restart the same song.
-- Test coverage needs more work.
-- Certifications and sign-in issues with iOS/Android developer accounts need to be fixed to enable Fastlane to automatically deploy the app to the store.
+- Certifications and sign-in issues with iOS/Android developer accounts need to be updated to enable Fastlane to automatically deploy the app to the store.
-- End-to-end tests with Detox need to be added.
-- Integration tests need to be added.
-- Documentation generation with typecript better-docs has deprecated npm packages.
-- There are some Expo Go warnings regarding possible unhandled promises that must be dealt with.

 ## Contributing